 communism's Latin American footprint.
 Since Peru is an impor-

-tant part of the overall narrative, it has been included here
+tant part of the overall narrative, the country's statistical data have

-though it is made abundantly clear that their numbers are war-
+been included here although it is made abundantly clear that Peru's

 Additionally, meticulous care has been given to categorize